coreinfrastructure/best-practices-badge/doc/security.md

     so if an attack is powerful enough, we can only counter it by also pouring in lots of resources (which is expensive).
     The same is true for almost any other website.
+*   *Keys are stored in environment variables and processed by the application.*
+    We use the very common approach of storing keys (such as encryption keys) in environment variables, and use the application software to apply them.
+    This means that an attacker who subverts the entire application or underlying system could acquire copies of the keys.
+    This includes an attacker who could get a raw copy of a memory dump - in such a case, the attacker could see the keys.
+    A stronger countermeasure would be to store keys in hardware devices, or at least completely separate isolated applications, and then do processing with keys in that separate execution environment.
+    However, this is more complex to deal with, and we've decided it just isn't necessary in our circumstance.
+We do partly counter this by making it easy for us to change keys.
 *   *A vulnerability we missed.*
     Perfection is hard to achieve.
     We have considered security throughout system development,